Senate Republicans stuck in quarantine as chaos unfolds over coronavirus bill

 Sen. Mike Lee, R-Utah, also revealed he would self-quarantine late Sunday, after apparently interacting with Paul, but emphasized he would work as much as possible remotely.

-Meanwhile, Sen. Cory Gardner, R-Co., is also in self-quarantine, which he announced March 17, after having contact with a constituent who later tested positive.
+Meanwhile, Sen. Cory Gardner, R-Colo., is also in self-quarantine, which he announced March 17, after having contact with a constituent who later tested positive.

 Sen. Rick Scott, R-Fla., is also in self-quarantine, after having interacted with Brazilian President Jair Bolsonaro, who is being monitored for coronavirus.
 Sen. Lindsey Graham, R-S.C., had been in self-quarantine, after attending an event at Mar-a-Lago earlier this month with Bolsonaro.
 Graham is no longer in self-quarantine.